 Firstrade is an online trading platform that offers two portals, its primary brand, Firstrade, and a secondary brand called Firstrade Navigator.
 They are competitively priced, offer many types of securities, including mutual funds, give users the ability to engage in sophisticated types of trading and provide high-caliber research material.
 However, the website’s design leaves something to be desired, a weakness apparent as soon as you open this product and continues as you click past its homepage.
 Keep in mind that a financial advisor can help you create a solid investing plan and set of goals, and that, in turn, will be useful as you decide on which platform to do your investing.

-Services & Features: What Does Firstrade Offer?
+Services and Features: What Does Firstrade Offer?

 Firstrade is known as one of the first low-budget trading platforms on the internet, as well as for offering trading services to residents in a wide variety of countries and languages.